p23456789/read-more/readme.txt

 == Description ==

-DMG Read More lets you easily add "Read More" links to your posts and pages using a custom block.
-Editors can search for and select a published post to insert as a link.
+DMG Read More lets you easily add "Read More" links to your posts and pages using a custom block:

+- Search: posts by title or content with live results
+- Direct ID lookup: Enter a specific post ID for quick selection
+- Pagination: browse through search results with prev/next controls.
+- Recent posts: Shows recent posts by default when no search is active.
+- Live preview: link updates in the editor as you select different posts.

 The plugin also provides a WP-CLI command to search for posts containing the block, with optional date range filters.